Adam Levine: Maroon 5

-Other work
+Other activities

 Musical collaborations

 Levine has collaborated with several musical artists.
 In 2005, he was featured on the song "Live Again" by hip-hop duo Ying Yang Twins.
 The same year, he appeared on Kanye West's album Late Registration, on the third single "Heard 'Em Say", a collaboration Levine called "very pure and very easy".
 The song was created during an airplane flight that he and West shared, and its refrain was later used for the Maroon 5 song "Nothing Lasts Forever" from It Won't Be Soon Before Long.
 He also appeared on Alicia Keys' third album Alicia Keys: MTV Unplugged, as part of the cover of The Rolling Stones song "Wild Horses".
 Around the same time, he featured on fellow Octone Records singer K'naan's single "Bang Bang".

 In 2009, he recorded "Gotten", a song for Slash's first solo album Slash (2010).
 In February 2010, he was among approximately 80 musicians who sang on the charity-single remake of "We Are the World", called "We Are the World 25 for Haiti".
 In 2011, he appeared on the Gym Class Heroes song, "Stereo Hearts".
 Levine also worked with hip-hop artist 50 Cent on his song "My Life", recording the vocals almost two years before it was released as a single in 2012, which included rapper Eminem.

-In 2013, Levine wrote a song with Swedish composer Ludwig Göransson called "My Most Terrible Secret" performed by the cast of Community, in the episode "Intro to Felt Surrogacy".
+In 2013, Levine wrote a song called "My Most Terrible Secret" performed by the cast of Community, in the episode "Intro to Felt Surrogacy".

 In 2015, Levine was featured on the song "Painkiller" by Rozzi Crane and the duo, R. City's single "Locked Away".
 In 2016, Levine collaborated with The Lonely Island for the song "I'm So Humble", on the soundtrack album Popstar: Never Stop Never Stopping, which they also appeared in the film of the same name.
 In April 2019, Levine and 29 other musical acts were featured on the charity single "Earth", which raises climate change awareness.
 In late 2019, Levine collaborated with American actor and musician Joe Pesci, on his third album Pesci...
 Still Singing, with two songs "Baby Girl" and a cover of Stevie Wonder's "My Cherie Amour".

 In 2020, Levine was featured on two songs "Trust Nobody", with rapper Lil Wayne on his album Funeral and "Same Guy" by Jack Harlow on the album Thats What They All Say.
 Levine is also featured as a singer for his band's song "She Will Be Loved" in the music rhythm game, Band Hero.
 Levine has contributed with two songs for the soundtracks of the John Carney films: "Lost Stars" in Begin Again and "Go Now" in Sing Street.